World Sight Day 2020

 - More than 90 percent of visually impaired people live in low-income countries.

-- Approximately 65 percent of people of age 50 and above have visual impairments (due to age-related conditions such as cataract, refractive error, glaucoma, and many more).
+- Approximately 65 percent of people of age 50 and above have visual impairments (due to age-related conditions such as cataracts, refractive error, glaucoma, and many more).

 - About 80 percent of the world’s 45 million blind people are aged over 50 years.